Guangzhou Metro: Free rides for relatives of metro employees

-Starting from 1997 (Guangzhou Metro) implemented a policy that allowed free rides for, in addition to its employees, their relatives.
+Starting from 1997, the Guangzhou Metro implemented a policy that allowed free rides for, in addition to its employees, their relatives.
 The policy was exposed to the public after its validity was questioned at a hearing on metro fares in December 2005.
 At first, it was reported that up to three lineal kins of each metro employee were allowed free access to the metro.
 Based on Guangzhou Metro having about 6,000 employees at the time, participants of the hearing estimated that up to 18,000 relatives of metro employees could ride free at an approximate cost of ¥13 million per year.

 In response to questions on the policy raised at the hearing, Lu Guanglin, then-General Manager of Guangzhou Metro, claimed that relatives of employees with free access would volunteer as security personnel of the metro.
 He cited counter-terrorism when explaining that the policy was not exclusively an employee benefit but also a safety measure.
 Guangzhou Metro later clarified that only the spouse and at most one pre-college child under 18 of each employee were allowed free access, limiting the number of such people to about 2,000.
 Free rides were strictly regulated and tracked, with abuse subject to disciplinary actions.
 An unnamed metro employee estimated that the actual cost per year was ¥3 million rather than ¥13 million.

 Following its publicity, the policy sparked widespread criticism.
 A Nanfang Daily editorial criticised the policy as Guangzhou Metro exploiting public resources to its own interests.
 It also questioned the competence of relatives of metro employees in counter-terrorism.
 It further argued that if Guangzhou Metro indeed needed voluntary security personnel, it could have recruited them openly from the public.
 Such criticism was echoed by hearing participants as well as members of the Municipal People's Congress of Guangzhou.
 Guangzhou Metro officially abandoned the policy under pressure on 16 December 2005.